couds/react-bulma-components/documentation/docs/components/columns/options.md

 sidebar_label: Options
 ---

-import Columns from 'react-bulma-components/lib/components/columns' import Notification from 'react-bulma-components/lib/components/notification';
+import { Columns, Notification } from 'react-bulma-components';

 There are couple other options that you can use to customize column behaviors further.